4dd4m/wtc/README.md

-# Tarkov What To Collect
+#Tarkov What To Collect

+##Quests needs to modify after downloading the quests
+* Crisis
+* Acquaintance

-This short javascript projects help to keep track of all the quests and quest items in the game.
+This short javaScript projects help to keep track of all the quests and quest items in the game.